Last Updated on

 According to Speechpad, transcription is “[a] text document that contains a transcript of everything that is spoken in an audio or video file.”
+Or simply put, transcription is the task of turning spoken words into a written document (Breaking into General Transcription by Kate Winston).
 Transcription is divided into two broad categories:

 - Medical Transcription: The audio file is the voice of a physician dictating about patient interactions.
 The file is then listened by a medical transcriptionist who types it out as a text file, cross‐checked by editors before uploading to physician’s server.

 - General Transcription: Anything other than Medical Transcription.
 Includes Legal like court reporting, Business including speeches, lectures, podcasts.

 Medical Transcription is more specialized because you need knowledge of medical terms, follow mandatory guidelines like by HIPAA in the US.
 Here are the eight reasons to learn transcription in this digital environment while pursuing other hobbies/careers in your career timeline:

 - Transcription improves listening skill, especially for someone with English as a second language.

 - One also needs to learn to type.
 At a time when most writing involves desktop/laptop, imagine how much more productive you become while writing letters, reports when fast on the keyboard.

 - You need to be accurate in English grammar.
 Understanding subject and verb agreement, the right use of prepositions and punctuation marks is crucial for those who neglected English grammar during school days.
 In other words, it is an opportunity for an adult learner master writing English correctly.